History of Christianity: First century

-Christianity began with Jesus of Nazareth, a Jewish man and itinerant preacher in Galilee and the Roman province of Judea during the first century.
+Christianity began in the first century with Jesus of Nazareth, a Jewish man and itinerant preacher in Galilee and the Roman province of Judea.
+He was a prophetic figure who proclaimed the coming kingdom of God, and taught the "relativity of earthly authority", which was seen as a threat by those who eventually had him crucified.
 Much about Jesus is uncertain, but his crucifixion c.
 30 is well attested.

-The religious, social, and political climate in both regions was extremely diverse and characterized by turmoil with numerous religious and political movements.
-One such movement, Jewish messianism, promised a messianic redeemer descended from Israel's ancient king, David, who would save Israel.
+The religious, social, and political climate in Judaea was characterized by turmoil and numerous religious and political movements.
+Jewish messianism promised a messianic redeemer descended from Israel's ancient King David.
 Those who followed Jesus, called disciples, saw him as that Messiah.

-Jesus was a prophetic figure who proclaimed the coming kingdom of God.
 Incarnation, the belief that God (or the Word of God) was embodied in Jesus, and resurrection, the belief that after his crucifixion, he rose from the dead, were Christianity's earliest beliefs.
 Its earliest rituals were baptism, a rite of initiation, and the communal Eucharist, a celebration of the new covenant at Jesus' last meal before death.

+Christianity most likely began with fewer than 1000 believers, which grew to approximately one hundred small household churches, each with an average of seventy members, by the year 100.
+The largest cities in the Roman Empire, such as Rome, Alexandria, Antioch, Ephesus, and Carthage, all had Christian congregations by the end of the first century.

-The first Christians were predominantly Jewish.
+The first Christians were predominantly Jews identified "by their allegiance to Jesus of Nazareth".
 They gathered in small groups inside private homes where the typical setting for worship was the communal meal.
-Elders (called presbyters or bishops) oversaw the small groups, providing for the economic requirements of the meal and charitable distributions.
+Elders (called presbyters or bishops) oversaw the small groups, providing for the economic requirements of the meal and for charitable distributions.
 Women comprised significant numbers of Christianity's earliest members.
-Religion had appeal because women could attain greater freedom through religious activities than Roman customs otherwise permitted.
-The Pauline epistles recognize their presence in early Christian congregations.
-Christianity most likely began in Jerusalem with fewer than 1000 believers, which grew to approximately one hundred small household churches, each with an average of seventy members, by the year 100.

-Of the original believers, Jesus kept twelve disciples close to him who became known as the Apostles.
-Saul of Tarsus, who became Paul the Apostle, was a Jewish Pharisee who had not known Jesus and persecuted early Christians.
-According to his own account, his life turned in the opposite direction after experiencing a vision of Christ on the road to Damascus.
-Driven by belief and characterized by passion, the twelve Apostles and Paul identified evangelism as a task to be undertaken, which prompted them to travel through foreign lands sharing their message.
-Christianity was largely an urban religion that spread along the trade and travel routes into the Jewish diaspora and beyond.
-The largest cities in the Roman Empire, such as Rome, Alexandria, Antioch, Ephesus, and Carthage, all had Christian congregations by the end of the first century.
+Of the original believers, Jesus had kept twelve disciples closest to him.
+They became known as the Twelve Apostles though there were other apostles.
+Saul of Tarsus, who became Paul the Apostle, was a Jewish Pharisee who persecuted early Christians.
+According to his own account, his life took a turn in the opposite direction after he had an experience with Christ on the road to Damascus.
+The twelve Apostles and Paul identified evangelism as a task to be undertaken, which prompted them to travel through foreign lands sharing their message.
+Christianity spread along the trade and travel routes, into the Jewish diaspora, and beyond the Roman Empire.